 GCP Cloud Run Deployment Example

-This guide demonstrates how to deploy a simple reward function to Google Cloud Run using thereward-kit
+This guide demonstrates how to deploy a simple reward function to Google Cloud Run using thereward-kit CLI.
+The example uses a basic hello_world_reward function found in examples/gcp_cloud_run_deployment_example/dummy_rewards.py.

 Overview

 Deploying a reward function to GCP Cloud Run allows you to host it as a scalable, serverless HTTP endpoint.
-Thereward-kit deploy
+Thereward-kit deploy command automates much of this process, including containerization and service configuration.

 Files in the Example Directory

-Located inexamples/gcp_cloud_run_deployment_example/
+Located inexamples/gcp_cloud_run_deployment_example/:

 Prerequisites